-If you’re a marketer or business owner who has thought about adding an online store to your business model, or if your organisation has already dipped its toes into the world of eCommerce, you may be evaluating the profitability of your model.
-Experts from Engaging Partners and our small business accounting partner, RightWay, share their tips.
+If you’re a marketer or business owner who has thought about adding an online store to your business model, or if your organisation has already dipped its toes into the world of ecommerce, you may be evaluating the profitability of your model.
+Experts from Engaging Partners and our small business accounting partner, RightWay share their tips and cover:

 So why is e-commerce becoming so important for B2B organisations?
-Sonia shares her perspective...
+Sonia from Engaging Partners shares her perspective...

 Secondly, the demographic of people making business decisions is changing.
 Prior to 2020, the B2B audience was made up of baby boomers and members of Generation X. Baby boomers preferred getting their information from data sheets, sales literature and product trials.
 On the other hand, Gen X sought information from trade shows, conferences and print ads.